Need support? Text “WAVES” to 741741.

 Mental Health in the Military: A Shared Responsibility

 For our service members, veterans, and families, mental health is not simply about awareness—it’s about survival.
-Military culture often emphasizes toughness and endurance, but the reality is that mental health directly affects readiness, relationships, and long-term well-being.
-Ignoring this truth risks not only individual lives but also mission effectiveness.
+Military culture often emphasizes toughness and endurance, but the truth is that mental health directly affects readiness, relationships, and long-term well-being.
+Ignoring this reality risks not only individual lives but also mission effectiveness.

 According to the National Council for Mental Wellbeing, nearly 30 million people in the United States still lack access to mental health and substance use care.
-These numbers are not abstract statistics; they represent our neighbors, friends, and fellow service members.
+These numbers represent our neighbors, colleagues, and fellow service members.

-• 1 in 5 U.S. adults experiences mental illness each year.
+• 1 in 5 U.S. adults experiences a mental illness each year

-When you add eating disorders into this picture, the concern grows even more serious.
-Eating disorders have the second-highest mortality rate of any mental health condition, and the leading cause of death among individuals with eating disorders is suicide.
+When eating disorders enter this picture, the concern deepens.
+Eating disorders have the second-highest mortality rateof any mental health condition, and the leading cause of death among individuals with eating disorders is suicide.

 The Hidden Struggles Behind Military Culture